Railway accidents in New South Wales: Carlton, 2024

-A father and one of his daughters were killed after the pram carrying them fell onto the train tracks.
+On 20 July 2024 A father and one of his daughters were killed after the pram carrying them fell onto the train tracks.
 The father was killed while trying to rescue them, while the other daughter was unharmed.

 Accidents involving injuries only

 Blandford, 1908

 On 10 March 1908, the North-West mail train travelling from Moree to Sydney.
 Two carriages derailed.
 A female passenger sustained injuries.

 Picton Lakes (Couridjah), 1911

 On 31 October 1911, there was a collision between the Sydney–Melbourne Mail express and a stock train.
 Nine passengers reported minor injuries.

 Hawkesbury River, 1925

-A northbound goods train lost its brakes heading down Cowan Bank and ran into a stationary light engine stopped at Hawkesbury River station.
+In June 1925 A northbound goods train lost its brakes heading down Cowan Bank and ran into a stationary light engine stopped at Hawkesbury River station.

 Riverstone, 1939

 On Sunday 17 December 1939, a goods train collided with a passenger train at Riverstone on the Richmond line.
 Both engines and two carriages were thrown off the line and the permanent way was torn up for several yards.
 The train crews jumped from the locomotives when they saw that the collision was inevitable; the only man injured was Hilton Lynch, the fireman.
 The passengers were uninjured, although the collision was heard a considerable distance away.